devine-dl/devine/CONFIG.md

   bitrate: CVBR
 ```

-or to change the output subtitle format from the default (SubRip SRT) to WebVTT,
+or to change the output subtitle format from the default (original format) to WebVTT,

 ```yaml
 sub_format: vtt